 This guide covered installing Algorithmia via a Gradle dependencies file, uploading and downloading data to and from a user created data collection, checking if a file exists using the Data API, calling an algorithm, and handling errors.

-For more information on the methods available using the Data API in Java check out the Data API documentation or go to the Android Client Docs for examples of executing common tasks with Algorithmia.
-For all available methods and versions go to the Algorithmia Java Language Docs.
+For more information on the methods available using the Data API in Java check out the Data API documentation.
+For all available methods and versions go to the Algorithmia Android Client API Docs or view the Android Client Source Code.